kf-cuanschutz/CU-Anschutz-HPC-documentation/Rstudio_env.md

 ![R_studio_server](https://github.com/kf-cuanschutz/CU-Anschutz-HPC-documentation/blob/main/Rstudio/4_Rstudio_default_working_dir.png)

+6) Context: some packages such as zlib are not available in the Rstudio system paths.
+Thus some additional package installation might be needed before going back to Rstudio.
-6) Log into an Alpine shell and access a compute node:
+   Open an Alpine Shell from Ondemand and access a compute node:

 ```bash
 ~]$ module load slurm/alpine